table of contents

 Each point should open the floor to discussion as you navigate the agenda.
 Encourage participation but keep the conversation aligned with the schedule.

 Time management during the meeting is just as critical as the planning stage.
-Use a countdown timer, if needed, to keep everyone aware and to avoid running over time.
+Miro comes with an in-app timer to help your team stay on schedule and end on time.

 Prompt participants with questions that require more than a 'yes' or 'no' answer.
 This encourages thoughtful dialogue and helps in digging deeper into issues or ideas.